drakefys2019/labs/_projects/lab4/lab4.md

 David Darling, 1996
 </div>

-<span style="color: blue">How does the content of David Darling's excerpt help you understand this area?
-What differences do you see between the man-made objects and natural objects on this section of the island?</span>
+<span style="color: blue">Do you think David Darling's excerpt relates to the puzzles in this area?</span>

 ![Audio Log 1](captures/audio_log_1.jpg#capture)